 Prohibited Transaction Income-Any gain that we realize on the sale of property (other than any foreclosure property) held as inventory or otherwise held primarily for sale to customers in the ordinary course of business, including our share of any such gain realized by our operating partnership, either directly or through its subsidiary partnerships, will be treated as income from a prohibited transaction that is subject to a 100% tax, unless certain safe harbor exceptions apply.
 This prohibited transaction income may also adversely affect our ability to satisfy the gross income tests for qualification as a REIT.
-Under existing law, whether property is held as inventory or primarily for sale to customers in the ordinary course of a trade or business is a queestion of fact that depends on all the facts and circumstances surrounding the particular transaction.
+Under existing law, whether property is held as inventory or primarily for sale to customers in the ordinary course of a trade or business is a question of fact that depends on all the facts and circumstances surrounding the particular transaction.
 As the sole owner of the general partner of our operating partnership, we intend to cause our operating partnership to hold its properties for investment with a view to long-term appreciation, to engage in the business of acquiring, developing and owning its properties and to make occasional sales of the properties as are consistent with our investment objectives.
 We do not intend, and do not intend to permit our operating partnership or its subsidiary partnerships, to enter into any sales that are prohibited transactions.
-However, the IRS may successfully contend that some or all of the sales made by our operating partnerships or its subsidiary partnerships are prohibited transactions.
-We would be required to pay the 100% tax will not apply to gains from the sale of assets that are held through a taxable REIT subsidiary, but such income will be subject to regular U.S. federal corporate income tax.
+However, the IRS may successfully contend that some or all of the sales made by our operating partnership or its subsidiary partnerships are prohibited transactions.
+We would be required to pay the 100% tax on our allocable share of the gains resulting from any such sales.
+The 100% tax will not apply to gains from the sale of assets that are held through a taxable REIT subsidiary, but such income will be subject to regular U.S. federal corporate income tax.